aws-samples/aws-audit-manager-manual-evidence-automation/README.md

 sam deploy --guided --parameter-overrides paramBucketName=[A unique none existent bucketname]
 ```

 The first command will build the source of your application.
 The second command will package and deploy your application to AWS, with a series of prompts.
 For the prompts, use the region where AWS Audit Manager was configured.
-Use other default values.
+Provide a unique application name.
+Use default values otherwise.

 To activate the IAM authentication feature for API gateway, override the default value with the following:
 ```